Did US President Donald Trump Order Wike’s Arrest Over 2023 Election? Fact Surfaces

 The FBI, an agency in the United States, enforces federal law and investigates a variety of criminal activity including terrorism, cybercrime, white-collar crimes, public corruption, civil rights violations, and other major crimes.

-The claim can also be found in this Facebook post and another post.
+The claim can also be found in this Facebook post and another post on the same social media platform.

-But is it true that President Trump ordered Wike's arrest?
-Legit.ng has probed the matter.
+But is it true that President Trump ordered Wike's arrest after he supported and worked for the emergence of Bola Tinubu as president of Nigeria in 2023?
+Legit.ng has done further checks on the matter.

 No evidence on claim about Wike

-Legit.ng found no media reports on Trump making such an order.
-It is unlikely that international media would fail to report a pronouncement of such weight by Trump linked to an influential Nigerian politician.
+Legit.ng searched and found no media reports on Trump making such an order.
+It is unlikely that international media would fail to report a pronouncement of such weight linked to an influential Nigerian politician.

-There is no mention of the purported order on Trump’s social media accounts —including on Truth Social where Trump is very active.
+There is no mention of the purported order on Trump’s social media accounts -including on Truth Social where the politician is very active.

 Read also

-There is no evidence to support the claim that Trump has ordered the FBI to arrest Wike.
-The claim is false.
+There is no evidence to support the claim that Trump has ordered the FBI to arrest Wike and the claim is thus false.

 Wike urges Nigerians to stay calm